A moving portrayal of a soulless man…

-The Medusa Touch, is one I’ve always enjoyed since my first viewing with my dad many, many years ago.
+The Medusa Touch is a film I’ve always enjoyed.
+This since my first viewing with my dad many, many years ago.
 I remember he chuckled his way through the hammed up acting from the stellar British cast and the special effects.
-This was echoed years later while watching this film again and this time with my Darlin Husband who mercilessly riffed the script and Burton’s performance.
+This was echoed years later while watching this film again and this time with my Darlin Husband who additionally mercilessly riffed the script and Burton’s performance.

-The film also co-starring Lee Remick, Lino Ventura and a British supporting cast.
-Others including actors easily recognised from their later roles.
-Michael Byrne later became a nasty Nazi in Indiana Jones and the Last Crusade (1989), an actor who played The Master in Doctor Who, Derek Jacobi and actor Jeremy Brett who later became Sherlock Holmes.
-Also added to this list a fellow Scot, Gordon Jackson, and Burton’s oft on-screen companions, Michael Hordern and Harry Andrews.
+The film also co-stars Lee Remick, Lino Ventura and a British supporting cast.
+Others included actors easily recognised from their later roles.
+Michael Byrne later became a nasty Nazi in Indiana Jones and the Last Crusade (1989) and he was also an actor who played The Master in Doctor Who.
+Derek Jacobi and actor Jeremy Brett both later became Sherlock Holmes.
+Added to this list we have a fellow Scot, Gordon Jackson, and Burton’s oft on-screen companions, Michael Hordern and Harry Andrews.

-The film showing flashback scenes of both death and destruction are recounted by Morlar during his visits to Zonfeld.
-Morlar’s even kept a scrap-book of newspaper cuttings of world disasters that he believes he’s responsible for.
+The film shows flashback scenes of both death and destruction and these recounted by Morlar during his visits to Zonfeld.
+Morlar’s even kept a scrapbook of newspaper cuttings of world disasters that he believes he’s responsible for.
 After a number of sessions with her, Morlar asks Zonfeld to visit him at his London home.
-This to convince her his delusions are true.
+This is to convince her his delusions are true.

 On killing his nanny, Morlar states…

-However all these add up to a film that wouldn’t look out-of-place in that Omen trilogy.
-With Burton at its helm following those Omen trilogy leading men Gregory Peck, William Holden and Sam Neill.
-This could be a chilling conclusion to the franchise and it’s a worthy addition to those headlining actors in so good they’re bad movies from this decade.
-And like Medusa turns you to stone, these films similar in that you will be as still as a statue by these Oscar worthy performances that you won’t move from your seat til the final credits show.
+It’s a worthy addition to those headlining actors in so good they’re bad movies from this decade.
+Like Medusa turns you to stone, these films similar in that you will be as still as a statue stunned by these Oscar-worthy performances that you won’t move from your seat until the final credits show.

 Weeper Rating: 😦 😦 😦 /10